 In each of the above situations, whether it be a portable radio set or lighting for aircraft, they all need to be durable, withstanding varied temperatures and contact with acids, bases, salts, fungi, sand, you name it.
 Parylene is up for the challenge.

 Conformal coatings are used to protect printed circuit boards within electronics.
-Without this protection, electronics would fail after contact with a chemical, water, or other environmental hazards.
+Without this protection, electronics would fail after contact with chemicals, water, or other environmental hazards.
 Many industries use conformal coatings, but the military is an example of an industry that needs their devices protected from extreme situations.

 Why Conformal Coatings